Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 -----

-## 💹 Quantified Impact & Decision Framework
+## 💹 Business Impact

-The A/B test demonstrates a clear improvement in customer behavior, showing both statistical significance and measurable business impact.

-### Statistical Validation

-- **Z-test:** Z = 2.75 > 1.645 → Reject H₀
-- **P-value:** 0.003 < 0.05 → Reject H₀

-Both methods confirm that the campaign has a **statistically significant positive impact** on customer spending.

-### Business Impact

-- **+6.7% revenue lift**, indicating a measurable increase in customer spending
-- **Effect size (Cohen’s d = 0.49)** shows meaningful practical impact
+→ Achieved a **~40% higher credit card activation rate** in the treatment group compared to the control group, validating the effectiveness of the targeted acquisition strategy.

+→ Increased **average customer spending by 6.7%**, demonstrating stronger engagement from customers identified through the analytics-driven campaign.

+→ Statistical testing confirmed the uplift was significant (**Z = 2.75, p = 0.003 < 0.05**), allowing confident rejection of the null hypothesis.

+→ Observed a **medium practical effect size (Cohen's d = 0.49)**, indicating that the improvement was both statistically and commercially meaningful.

-- **95% confidence interval (₹4.24 – ₹25.36)** provides a realistic estimate of expected spend increase
+→ Established a **95% confidence interval of ₹4.24–₹25.36**, providing a realistic estimate of the expected increase in customer spending.
-- **~40% conversion rate** reflects strong customer adoption

-These results demonstrate that the campaign is **both statistically significant and commercially effective**, supporting confident, data-driven scaling decisions.

-### Decision Logic

-The campaign is scaled only when:
-- Statistical significance is confirmed (**p-value < 0.05**)
-- Positive business impact is observed (**revenue lift > 0**)

-### Experiment Validity & Assumptions

-- Random assignment ensured unbiased comparison between control and test groups
-- Assumes independence of observations and consistent user behavior during the experiment
-- External factors (seasonality, promotions) were assumed constant during the test period

-### Trade-Off Consideration

-- **False positive:** Scaling an ineffective campaign leads to wasted marketing spend
-- **False negative:** Rejecting an effective campaign results in missed revenue opportunity

-### Final Decision

-Since both statistical tests reject the null hypothesis and the campaign shows strong business impact, it should be **scaled to the 18–25 segment**.

-### Recommendation

-Proceed with rollout and continuously monitor **conversion rate and revenue lift** to ensure sustained performance and enable further optimization.
+→ Recommended scaling the campaign to the **18–25 customer segment** based on the observed uplift in activation rate and spending behavior.

 ---